 Brett Law has created a brochure for victims of drunk drivers, providing detailed information to help victims understand their rights and locate resources to help them through the claim process.
 To receive a free copy of our brochure, please complete a confidential contact form, stating that you would like to receive a copy.

 If your family has lost a loved one to the reckless conduct of a drunk driver, contact Brett Law today by calling 800-925-1875 or 360-714-0900 or filling out our online form.
-We represent clients from offices in Seattle, Bellevue, Everett, Tacoma, Spokane, Vancouver, Bellingham and Mount Vernon, and throughout the State of Washington.
+We represent clients from offices in Seattle, Everett, Spokane, Vancouver, Bellingham and Mount Vernon, and throughout the State of Washington.